Global Biorisk Advisory Council

-The Global Biorisk Advisory Council® (GBAC), a Division of ISSA, is a network of international leaders in the field of microbial-pathogenic threat analysis, mitigation and response and recovery.
-GBAC provides services intended to assist individuals, institutions, companies and governments in assessing preparedness.
-It also offers education and training to respond and recover in critical biohazardous events with an emphasis on microbial containment and psychological surety.
+The Global Biorisk Advisory Council® (GAC), a Division of ISSA, is a network of international leaders in the field of microbial-pathogenic threat analysis, mitigation and response and recovery.
+GAC provides services intended to assist individuals, institutions, companies and governments in assessing preparedness.
+It also offers education and training to respond and recover in critical biohazardous events, with an emphasis on microbial containment and psychological surety.

 History

 GBAC started from a conversation among professionals in biosafety, infection control, forensic restoration and bio-decontamination and cleaning, in which they identified gaps within those industries that could be closed through collaboration.

 In 2019, GBAC merged with ISSA, the Worldwide Cleaning Industry Association.
 Patricia Olinger serves as GBAC’s Executive Director.
 Olinger is a Registered Biosafety Professional, a Certified Forensic Operator and Certified Bio-Forensic Restoration Specialist, and has held board and committee leadership positions with US Centers for Disease Control and Prevention (CDC), the International Organization for Standardization (ISO), the US National Institutes of Health (NIH), the American Biological Safety Association and the Campus Safety Health and Environmental Management Association.

 Dr. Gavin Macgregor-Skinner, an emergency management and infectious disease expert, serves as GBAC’s Director and Jeff Jones is the Director of Forensic Restoration.
 GBAC’s Scientific Advisory Board is composed of industry professionals.

 In May 2020, GBAC introduced the GBAC STAR facility accreditation program on cleaning, disinfection and infectious disease prevention.